 - i.
 Officers receiving a report of federal crime (e.g., bank robbery) over which concurrent jurisdiction exists, must at a minimum, conduct a preliminary investigation.
 An Incident/Offense or arrest report should be completed and the crime scene processed if necessary. - ii.
 The presence of a Federal agency at a crime scene does not relieve Department personnel from the requirement to conduct a preliminary investigation.

 2. State Agencies:

 a.
 The Alabama State Troopers have concurrent jurisdictions with the Decatur Police Department for traffic violations and incidents on some public roadways in our jurisdiction.
-State Troopers do flot have the authority to enforce Municipal b.
-The Decatur Police Department will have primary jurisdiction for non-traffic crimes that are committed on roadways.
+State Troopers do Not have the authority to enforce Municipal

 Ordinances.